Saskiavanesch/statful-client-nodejs/README.md

 ```
 The methods for non aggregated metrics receive a metric name and a metric value as arguments and send a counter/gauge/timer/custom metric.
 The methods for aggregated metrics receive a metric name, a metric value, an aggregation and an aggregation frequency (used previously to aggregate the metric) as arguments and send a counter/gauge/timer/custom metric.
 If the options parameter is omitted, the default values are used.
-Those methods are truly valuable due to need of ingest already aggregated metrics into Statful (for example from AWS CloudWatch).
+Those methods are truly valuable due to the need of ingest already aggregated metrics into Statful (for example from AWS CloudWatch).
-Read the methods options reference bellow to get more information about the default values.
+Read the methods options reference below to get more information about the default values.

 > **IMPORTANT:** You can only send aggregated metrics with `api` transport type.
-Otherwise metrics will be discarded and not be sent.
+If not done so, metrics will be discarded and therefore not be sent.

 | Option | Description | Type | Default for Counter | Default for Gauge | Default for Timer | Default for Put | Available for Aggregated Methods |
 |:---|:---|:---|:---|:---|:---|:---|:---|